joeynelson42/dossy/README.md

-# dossy
+# Dossy 📺
-Curated dictionary of dev-related words with definitions for a non-dev world
+Curated dictionary of dev-related words with definitions for a non-dev world.
+Pull requests with words or definitions or both words and definitions or even some spelling/grammatical corrections are very welcome.

 ## A